oddlama/gentoo-install/README.md

 1. Configure portage (create zz-autounmask files, configure MAKEOPTS, EMERGE_DEFAULT_OPTS)
 1. Select the fastest gentoo mirrors
 1. Configure the base system
-1. Install git (so you can add your portage overlays later)
+1. Install git and other required tools (e.g. zfs if you have used zfs)
 1. Install `sys-kernel/gentoo-kernel-bin` (until you replace it)
+1. Generate an initramfs with dracut
-1. Create efibootmgr entry or install syslinux depending on whether your system uses EFI
+1. Create efibootmgr entry or install syslinux depending on whether your system uses EFI or BIOS
 1. Generate a basic fstab
-1. Ask for a root password
+1. Asks if a root password should be set

 Also, optionally the following will be done: